 Port of Hope in Surrey, British Columbia, Canada

 Port of Hope has served the Fraser-Surrey Docks in Surrey, BC since 2003.
-We focus on the quick-turnaround container vessels because the seafarers often don't have time to go on shore.
+We focus on quick-turnaround container vessels because the seafarers often don't have time to go on shore.
 Container ships sail on a schedule and return in eight to ten weeks.

-Even though they are busy, we often have a short time in God's Word with anyone that's there and bless them as they prepare to sail.The Fraser-Surrey Docks are located on the Fraser River, a one-hour sail from the entrance to the river.
+Even though they are busy, we often have a short time in God's Word with anyone that's there and bless them as they prepare to sail.The Fraser-Surrey Docks are located on the Fraser River, a two-hour sail from the entrance to the river.
 The port handles containers, exports grain and logs, and imports bulk items such as railroad rails, pipeline pipe and re-bar.

 Most of the seafarers are from the Philippines, India, Sri Lanka, China and Europe.